Skip to content

 Fight2WinFight2Win

-Statistics from all SENSHI editions to date highlight the organization's scale, while the fight card of the 30th anniversary edition promises even more action.
+The statistics of all SENSHI editions so far highlight the scale of the organization, while the fight card of the 30th anniversary edition promises even more action.

-Since its very first edition on February 23, 2019, the international fight promotion SENSHI has organized 29 spectacular events, serving as a stage for today’s elite fighters.
-Over these seven years, the gala nights have helped shape young talents and rising stars in combat sports.
+Since the very first edition on February 23, 2019, the international martial arts organization SENSHI has held 29 spectacular events, providing a platform for the elite of martial arts.
+Over these seven years, the gala evenings have contributed to the development of young talents and rising stars in the sport.

-The organization’s statistics are truly impressive, which is why we are sharing some of the most remarkable figures.
-A total of 373 fighters from 59 countries have stepped into the SENSHI ring, with an interesting fact being that 14% of them are Bulgarian.
-After Bulgaria, the countries with the highest number of participants are Spain, France, Romania, Brazil, the Netherlands, and Serbia.
-Italy, Turkey, and Morocco also rank in the TOP 10 with their fighters appearing on the arena.
-Among the professional athletes who have competed for the promotion, there are 11 women.
+The organization's statistics are truly impressive, so we share some of the most remarkable figures.
+In total, 373 fighters from 59 countries have entered the SENSHI ring, with the interesting fact that 14% of them are Bulgarian.
+After Bulgaria, Spain, France, Romania, Brazil, the Netherlands, and Serbia are the countries with the highest number of participants.
+Italy, Turkey, and Morocco also rank in the top 10 with their fighters appearing in the arena.
+Among the professional athletes who have fought for the organization, there are 11 women.

-The 29 SENSHI editions held so far have featured 347 bouts and 119 spectacular knockouts, with many fighters rising to the global stage and making impressive debuts.
-The promotion has crowned six European champions and determined its first-ever Grand Prix champion in the over 95 kg category.
-The year with the highest number of fights was 2023, during which audiences witnessed a total of 71 matches.
+The 29 SENSHI editions held so far have produced 347 fights and 119 spectacular knockouts.
+Many fighters have broken through on the world stage and made impressive debuts.
+The organization has crowned six European champions and its very first Grand Prix champion in the over 95 kg category.
+The year with the highest number of fights was 2023, when the audience saw a total of 71 matches.

-What lies ahead in 2026?
-Five major Grand Prix tournaments across different weight categories and even more action.
-Check out the fight card of the first tournament in the up to 75 kg division, which will take place on February 28 in Varna, Bulgaria.
-Tickets are available at the network of Eventim.bg.
+What awaits us in 2026?
+Five major Grand Prix tournaments in different weight classes and even more action.
+Check out the fight card for the first tournament in the up to 75 kg category, taking place on February 28 in Varna, Bulgaria.
+Tickets are available via Eventim.bg.

 Fighters in the SENSHI Grand Prix

-The fight card of the lightweight tournament up to 75 kg, held under the promotion’s KWU FULL CONTACT rules, includes the following bouts:
+The fight card of the lightweight tournament up to 75 kg, held under the organization's KWU FULL CONTACT rules, includes the following fights:

 · Carlos Barbosa (Brazil) vs. Zhulien Rikov (Bulgaria)